PM Modi urges women to enroll in Mahila Samman savings certificate - ExBulletin

 PM Modi urges women to enroll in Mahila Samman savings certificate

-New Delhi [India]Apr 29 (ANI): Prime Minister Narendra Modi on Saturday urged women to register for the Mahila Samman Saving Certificate (MSSC).
+On April 29, Prime Minister Narendra Modi urged women to enroll in the Mahila Samman Saving Certificate (MSSC).

 Taking to Twitter, the Prime Minister said, “I also urge more women to enroll in the MSSC.
 This brings many benefits for our Nari Shakti.”